 Cancer Services serves about 4,000 people per year, including children and their siblings impacted by cancer.

-Mary Bird Perkins and Our Lady of the Lake Ascension (formerly St. Elizabeth Hospital) have partnered for years to provide high-quality cancer services in Ascension Parish.
 When the doors of this Cancer Center opened in early 2009, the breadth, scope and quality of services available to cancer patients in Ascension Parish were expanded.
 Today, the Cancer Center offers the most advanced cancer-fighting technology and vital on-site services including nutritional, social and survivorship services, early detection and outreach programs, as well as patient financial counseling.

 In 2008, Mary Bird Perkins Cancer Center formed a partnership with the hospital and Cancer Care Specialists.
 Each party had one goal in mind: to offer residents of the Bayou Region a comprehensive cancer center, close to home.